Dear valued client:

-March 15th is the the last day to file an extension for corporate taxes for additional 6 months.
-If an extension is not filed, you will incur penalties from the IRS and the state of Florida of $300 of $2,400.
+March 15th is the last day to file an extension for corporate taxes for an additional 6 months.
+If an extension is not filed, you will incur penalties from the IRS and the state of Florida of $300 or $2,400.
 Let me know by March 1.

 Important for New corporation or inactive (no income or expenses):

 Please, note that new corporations or previously created companies must file taxes even if no activity.
 You will incur penalties of $200 per shareholder to IRS and up to $300-$500 to the State.

 • 4/15/2023 – Personal Income Tax due, Regular Corporations, Trust, and FBAR for foreign Assets.
 Please, let us know ahead of time if you are filing an extension by March 1.

 • 4/30/2023 – Uniform Business Report Annual Report (Florida Only).
 (Must be filed online only): The filing fee of the annual report to the FL Department of Revenue is $150 if filed before May 1.
 If filed after May 1, an additional $400 penalty.
 If you do not file the report at all, they will close the corporation.
 The reinstatement fee for a closed corporation is between $600 and $950.